gdusbabek/collene/README.md

 1. ColDirectory (memory backed): 1.5 seconds to index.
 1. ColDirectory (cassandra backed): 2.3 seconds to index.

+I modified the Freedb search application to use different index.
+Here are the results there.

+1. MMapDirectory: Indexed 400k documents in 122s, cold search 2ms, warm search 1ms.
+1. ColDirectory (memory): Indexed 400k documents in 119s, cold search 14ms, warm search 1ms .
+1. ColDirectory (cassandra): Indexed 400k documents in 211s, cold search 64ms, warm search 1ms.

+Here are the vectors for improvement:

+1. Profile for hotspots in general.
+2. Tune Cassandra
+3. Smarter use the the Cassandra Java Driver.

 So room for improvement.

 ## <strike>It Sucks, But</strike> It's Getting Better